Deadbeat corporate borrowers? Not in India

 At SBI, 43 percent of loans restructured in the year to March 2010 were declared non-performing within two years, said Soundara Kumar, a deputy managing director at the bank.

 Central Bank of India (CBI.NS), a mid-sized state lender, learned the hard way how quickly a restructured loan can go bad.
-In November, it agreed to restructure an $80 million loan to steelmaker Electrotherm (ELTH.NS), which was having difficulty with an order for a client in Tanzania.
+In November, it agreed to restructure an $80 million (50.8 million pounds) loan to steelmaker Electrotherm (ELTH.NS), which was having difficulty with an order for a client in Tanzania.

 Within months of giving a breather to a long-time customer, Central Bank downgraded the loan to non-performing, and was the only listed bank to report a net loss for the March quarter.